Client Software vs Web Browser: Desktop Apps vs Web Apps

 Many applications now offer both.
 Slack has a desktop client and a web app.
 Figma works in the browser and as an Electron-based desktop app.
 Spotify runs natively and in the browser.
 Users choose based on preference and context.

 The line between client software and web applications has been blurring for years.
-Three technologies are driving this convergence.
+Four technologies are driving this convergence.

-• Electron takes the opposite approach.
+Electron takes the opposite approach.
 It wraps a web application inside a lightweight browser (Chromium) and packages it as a desktop app.
 VS Code, Slack, Discord, and Figma's desktop app all use Electron.
 The developer writes one web-based codebase, and Electron turns it into installable software for Windows, macOS, and Linux.
+Newer alternatives like Tauri do the same with a far smaller footprint by using the operating system's built-in web renderer.

 These technologies don't eliminate the distinction between client software and web apps, but they've made it less relevant for many use cases.
 The question is shifting from 'client or web?' to 'what experience does the user need?'